Frying pan made stuffed calzone

 - Knead the dough by hand or stand mixer with the dough hook until it becomes smooth and elastic (about 10 minutes).
 Place the dough in a lightly greased bowl, cover it with a plastic wrap and let rise in a warm place until doubled in volume (about 1 hour - 1 hour and a half).
 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - Deflate the dough, divide it into equal parts and roll out each piece with a rolling pin into a oval shape.
-Put some slices of ham, a few tablespoons of grated cheese, some onion and sliced pickled cucumbers.
+Add a few tablespoons of grated cheese, some sliced onion and sliced pickled cucumbers.

 - Fold the dough in half, pressing the edges together and crimping them to seal with a fork and then folding the edge over itself.
 Heat the frying pan and cook the calzoni on both sides on medium - low heat until golden brown (about 2 - 3 minutes on each side).